-MM3 13 Para 4.5 Insert new Policy after new text as outlined in MM2, to read as follows: Policy DS0 Review of Plan:MK The Council commits to undertaking an early review of Plan:MK, with the submission of a draft plan for examination, containing strategic policies for the long-term growth of Milton Keynes, no later than December 2022.
-Following the completion of the joint Strategic Growth Study and adoption of the Council's Strategy for 2050 in 2019, the review of Plan:MK will bring the delivery of the long-term aspirations for transformational growth into a statutory planning policy document.
-The parameters and format of the review will also reflect Milton Keynes' growth proposals within the context of a potential Growth Deal as well as progress on the delivery of the Government's wider Cambridge - Milton Keynes - Oxford Corridor growth agenda, including associated national infrastructure projects and a corridor-wide Joint Vision Statement anticipated in Spring 2019.
+ММЗ 13 Para 4.5 Insert new Policy after new text as outlined in MM2, to read as follows: Insertion of new policy to outline commitment Policy DS0 to an early review of the Review of Plan:MK strategic elements of Plan:MK.
+The Council commits to undertaking an early review of Plan:MK, with the submission of a draft plan for examination, containing strategic policies for the long-term growth of Milton Keynes, no later than December 2022.
+Following the completion of the joint Strategic Growth Study and adoption of the Council's Strategy for 2050, the review of Plan:MK will bring the delivery of the long-term aspirations for transformational growth into a statutory planning policy document.
+The parameters and format of the review will also reflect Milton Keynes' growth proposals within the context of progress on the delivery of the Government's wider Cambridge - Milton Keynes - Oxford Corridor growth agenda, including associated national infrastructure projects.
 The review will also develop and formalise, as appropriate, joint working arrangements with neighbouring authorities which may result in the preparation of a joint strategic plan on a wider geography.
-MM4 16 Paras 4.20 - 4.22 Delete Paragraphs 4.20 - 4.22 and replace with: Land east of the M1: Plan:MK allocates land to the east of the M1 motorway, south of Newport Pagnell, for a mixed residential and employment strategic urban extension to meet the long term needs of Milton Keynes.
-The development of this site is dependent on the If the necessary infrastructure can be funded and delivered prior to 2031, then the development will be allowed to proceed within the plan period.
+MM4 16 Paras 4.20 - 4.22 Delete Paragraphs 4.20 - 4.22 and replace with: Clarity Land east of the M1: Plan:MK allocates land to the east of the M1 motorway, south of Newport Pagnell, for a mixed residential and employment strategic urban extension to meet the long term needs of Milton Keynes.
+The development of this site is dependent on the necessary strategic infrastructure, required to make the site deliverable before 2031, being funded and delivered up-front.
+If the necessary infrastructure can be funded and delivered prior to 2031, then the development will be allowed to proceed within the plan period.
 In that circumstance, the number of dwellings that the site can contribute towards the housing supply of Plan:MK will be dependent upon when development commences.
-For the purposes of Plan:MK's housing supply a conservative total of 1,475 dwellings of the potential 3,000 is assumed to be deliverable within the plan period and accounted for in the trajectory.
-This may increase to around 3,000 dwellings in the plan period if early infrastructure funding is secured, within a total site capacity of some 5,000 dwellings, including delivery beyond the plan period.
+For the purposes of Plan:MK's housing supply a conservative total of 1,475 dwellings of the potential 3,000 is assumed to be deliverable within the plan period.
 There may be further potential for growth in this direction beyond that envisaged in this allocation, but realising the full potential of this area would require cross-boundary agreement with Central Bedfordshire Council and further improvements to connectivity between any future allocations east of the M1 and the existing city.
 These will be considerations for the review of Plan:MK.
-MM5 16 DS1 Insert new paragraph immediately above Table 4.2 as follows: The provision of new homes and jobs will take account of the settlement hierarchy set out in table 4.2.
-The majority of development will be focused on and adjacent to, the existing urban area of Milton Keynes at the locations specified in table 4.2 and from selective infill, brownfield, regeneration and redevelopment opportunities.
+MM5 16 DS1 Insert new paragraph immediately above Table 4.2 as follows: To make Policy DS1 effective in accordance The provision of new homes and jobs will take account of the settlement hierarchy set out in table 4.2.
+The majority of with paragraph 182 of development will be focused on and adjacent to, the existing urban area of Milton Keynes at the locations specified in the NPPF table 4.2 and from selective infill, brownfield, regeneration and redevelopment opportunities.
 Within the rural area of the Borough most new development will be concentrated within the key settlements of Newport Pagnell, Olney and Woburn Sands.
 Elsewhere within the rural area new development will occur within villages and other rural settlements at locations identified in made neighbourhood plans.